Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Iron_loss_Estimate/README.md

 %--------------------------------------------------------------------------

-This code uses the iron loss model based on the two components equation with variable coefficients and constant flux density exponent for the hysteresis component:
+This code uses the iron loss model based on the two-components equation with variable coefficients and constant flux density exponent for the hysteresis component:
    Ke(f,B)*B^2*f^2 + Kh(f,B)*B^2*f

-The laminations loss data was divded into two frequency ranges wherein the dependency on the frequency for the different coefficients is neglected.
+The laminations loss data was divided into two frequency ranges wherein the dependency on the frequency for the different coefficients is neglected.
 Within the two frequency ranges the coefficients for the polynomial models describing the iron loss coefficients are: